themsaid/ibis/readme.md

 # Ibis Book Maker

 This PHP tool helps you write eBooks in markdown.
-Run `ibis build` and an eBook will be generated with a cover and clickable table of contents.
+Run `ibis build` and an eBook will be generated with:

+1. A cover photo.
+2. Clickable auto-generated table of contents.
+3. Code syntax highlighting.
+4. Available in 2 themes.
+Light and dark.

 Here's a sample PDF eBook generated with Ibis: [click me](https://learn-laravel-queues.com/laravel-queues-in-action/laravel-queues-in-action.zip)